GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR

 \section{Introduction}

 Large reasoning models, represented by OpenAI-o1~\cite{openai2024openaio1card} and DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, have established Reinforcement Learning with Verifiable Rewards (RLVR) as a pivotal paradigm for unlocking complex reasoning capabilities.
-Distinctively, RLVR exhibits the dynamics of a constrained optimization process~\cite{5wu2025invisibleleashrlvrescape}, primarily amplifying latent reasoning behaviors via reward-induced sampling bias~\cite{6yue2025doesreinforcementlearningreally,9zhao2025echochamberrlposttraining}.
-This makes the paradigm particularly sensitive to the interaction between optimization constraints (e.g., KL regularization) and the pre-trained representation geometry, where overly aggressive updates can collapse behavior or degrade general capabilities.
-Empirically, strong gains can emerge from modifying only a small fraction of parameters~\cite{mukherjee2025subnetworks}, and mechanistic studies suggest that effective RLVR updates are geometrically biased to preserve the pre-trained structure~\cite{1offtheprincipals,2cai2025predictabilityreinforcementlearningdynamics}.
-However, current PEFT methodologies encounter significant obstacles when applied to the RLVR paradigm.
-Firstly, SVD-based low-rank adaptation methods are constrained by a severe geometric dimension mismatch~\cite{yin2025evaluatingpeft_rlvr}.
-PiSSA~\cite{pissa}, for instance, creates a structural conflict by forcing updates on principal components; this directly violates RLVR’s preference for updating non-principal components to protect principal features.
-Conversely, while MiLoRA~\cite{milora} attempts to accommodate this geometric property by initializing minor components, it fails due to weak initialization amplitudes, leading to optimization collapse where the model rapidly retreats to the principal subspace.
-Secondly, sparse fine-tuning~\cite{mukherjee2025subnetworks,1offtheprincipals} methods designed to exploit RL update patterns struggle with computational efficiency.
-Due to a lack of modern hardware support for unstructured sparsity, these methods fail to convert theoretical sparsity into real-world speedups.
-Consequently, the additional overhead often exacerbates, rather than alleviates, the computational burden.
+Unlike supervised fine-tuning (SFT), RLVR is better characterized as a constrained optimization process~\cite{5wu2025invisibleleashrlvrescape} that amplifies latent reasoning behaviors through reward-induced sampling bias~\cite{6yue2025doesreinforcementlearningreally,9zhao2025echochamberrlposttraining}.
+As a result, RLVR is particularly sensitive to update stability and its alignment with pre-trained representation geometry: overly aggressive updates can collapse behavior or degrade general capabilities.
+Empirically, substantial gains can emerge from modifying only a small fraction of parameters~\cite{mukherjee2025subnetworks}, and recent mechanistic studies further suggest that effective RLVR updates are geometrically biased toward preserving pre-trained structure~\cite{1offtheprincipals,2cai2025predictabilityreinforcementlearningdynamics}.

+However, existing PEFT methods face key limitations in this regime.
+First, SFT-oriented low-rank adaptation methods suffer from a geometric mismatch with RLVR~\cite{yin2025evaluatingpeft_rlvr}.
+PiSSA~\cite{pissa}, for example, forces updates onto principal components, conflicting with RLVR's preferred subspace while protecting core features.
+Second, some sparse fine-tuning methods~\cite{mukherjee2025subnetworks,1offtheprincipals}, although more consistent with RLVR update patterns, struggle to achieve practical efficiency.
+Because modern hardware provides limited support for unstructured sparsity, these methods often fail to translate theoretical sparsity into real-world speedups, and may even introduce additional overhead.